 The market price of shares of our capital stock, including our common and preferred stock, may be highly volatile and could be subject to wide fluctuations.
+During 2020, we experienced extremely volatile movements in the market price of our shares of stock.
 Also, the trading volume in our shares of capital stock may fluctuate and cause significant price variations to occur.
 We cannot assure you that the market price of our shares of capital stock will not fluctuate or decline significantly in the future.
 Some of the factors that could negatively affect our share price or result in fluctuations in the price or trading volume of our shares of common and preferred stock include those set forth under "Risk Factors" and "Special Note Regarding Forward-Looking Statements" and in the information incorporated and deemed to be incorporated by reference herein.